SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 is described in :doc:`../LanguageGuide/Initialization`.

-Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`CustomTypes_AccessingProperties`.
+Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`ClassesAndStructures_AccessingProperties`.

 Structures are value types; instances of a structure are copied when assigned to variables or constants, or when passed as arguments to a function call.
-For information about value types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.
+For information about value types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

 You can extend the behavior of a structure type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.